brooklynrail/brooklynrail-platform/content/events/2020/11/radical-poetry-reading-with-cole-swensen.md

       Structures: Early Poems 1974-1979 (1996), The Nonconformist's Memorial (1993), The Europe of Trusts: Selected Poems (1990), and Singularities (1990). "
+  - person: amit-dwibedy
+    event_bio: Biswamit Dwibedy is the author of Ozalid (1913 Press, 2010), Eirik’s Ocean (Portable Press, 2016) and Ancient Guest (HarperCollins, 2017).
+In 2014, he guest-edited a dossier of contemporary Indian poetry for Aufgabe 13, published by Litmus Press.
+He is a co-editor of 1913 Journal and was a judge for the Best Translated Book Award in 2015.
+In India, he edits Anew Print, a small-press focused on translations from India, and is the Director of the Anew Writing Program, a low-residency, creative writing program–the first of its kind in India.
+He has an MFA in writing from Bard College and teaches in Bangalore at the Srishti Institute of Art, Design, and Technology.
 date: 2020-11-11 13:00:00 -0500
 end_date: 2020-11-11 14:00:00 -0500
 series: 171